-On a longer-term horizon, based on current country-level governmental climate commitments, the transition to a lower carbon economy will see the growth of a range of lower carbon technologies that are likely to disrupt existing business models, rendering some obsolete.
+On a longer-term horizon, based on current country-level governmental climate commitments, the transition to a lower carbon economy in a number of regions will see the growth of a range of lower carbon technologies that are likely to disrupt existing business models, rendering some obsolete.

 There is a risk of stranded assets for those companies that fail to adapt to changes in technology and regulation.
 As existing business models are disrupted, there is the opportunity for new leaders to emerge, whether these be incumbents that have successfully adapted to the transition or providers of new solutions and technologies.